GustavEikaas/easy-dotnet.nvim/README.md

-dotnet.test_default()                               -- Run dotnet test in the last selected project dotnet.test_solution()                              -- Run dotnet test in the solution/csproj dotnet.run_project()                                -- Run dotnet run in the project dotnet.run_with_profile(true)                       -- Run dotnet run with a specific launch profile dotnet.run_default()                                -- Run dotnet run in the last selected project dotnet.restore()                                    -- Run dotnet restore for the solution/csproj file dotnet.secrets()                                    -- Open .NET user-secrets in a new buffer for editing
+dotnet.test_default()                               -- Run dotnet test in the last selected project dotnet.test_solution()                              -- Run dotnet test in the solution/csproj dotnet.run_project()                                -- Run dotnet run in the project dotnet.run_with_profile(true)                       -- Run dotnet run with a specific launch profile, true/false will run with last selected profile and project dotnet.run_default()                                -- Run dotnet run in the last selected project dotnet.restore()                                    -- Run dotnet restore for the solution/csproj file dotnet.secrets()                                    -- Open .NET user-secrets in a new buffer for editing